Peter Strzok book claims IG Horowitz changed report on Clinton email probe at last second

 Strzok was fired from the bureau after being removed from Special Counsel Robert Mueller's team over anti-Trump text messages sent from his work phone.
 Those messages, sent to bureau colleague Lisa Page, were a major topic of the nearly 600-page report, which said there was "no evidence that the conclusions by the prosecutors were affected by bias or other improper considerations" but that Strzok's actions "potentially indicated or created the appearance that investigative decisions were impacted by bias or improper considerations."

-PETER STRZOK SAYS MISTAKES ON FISA APPLICATIONS WERE DIE TO AGENTS BEING 'OVERWORKED'
+PETER STRZOK SAYS MISTAKES ON FISA APPLICATIONS WERE DUE TO AGENTS BEING 'OVERWORKED'

 Strzok made the accusation in his book, "Compromised: Counterintelligence and the Threat of Donald J. Trump."
 He said, in a chapter titled "Bait and Switch," that a prior draft of the inspector general (IG) report did not include the part about his texts potentially creating an appearance that the investigation was biased.
 The Clinton email investigation was codenamed "Midyear Exam."